 - Wind power.
 Over the past decade, the region has seen significant wind power development.
-In 2012, the region installed around 2,000 megawatts nameplate capacity the highest annual acquisition of wind capacity in the region.
-The following year, with the expiration and uncertainty of the future of the Production Tax Credit, there was no major development of new wind resources.
-In all, the region added 4,230 megawatts of wind capacity from 2010 through 2014 about equivalent to the development during the previous five year period. - Natural Gas.
+In 2012, the region installed around 2,000 megawatts nameplate capacity the highest annual acquisition of wind capacity in the region to date.
+The following year, in part due to the expiration and uncertainty of the future of the Production Tax Credit, there was no major development of new wind resources.
+In all, roughly 8,700 megawatts of wind capacity has been built in the region since the early 2000s. - Natural Gas.
 With low natural gas prices and the need for additional flexibility and integration of variable energy resources, the region has seen the addition of a few gas-fired plants.
 Two of the larger plants are the 300 megawatt Langley Gulch combined cycle power plant installed by Idaho Power in 2012, and the 220 megawatt reciprocating engine gas plant installed by Portland General Electric at the end of 2014. - Energy Efficiency.
 The region has continued to exceed the Council's power plan annual energy efficiency targets since 2005.
 From 2010 through 2014, the region achieved 1,500 average megawatts of energy efficiency savings, exceeding the Sixth Plan's 1,200 average megawatt goal for 2010-2014. - Small biomass.
 Several small biomass plants have popped up around the region, such as anaerobic digesters on dairy farms and landfill gas power plants on municipal waste projects.
 While not huge power producers, these small plants often fit into the natural operation cycle and can generate electricity to meet on-site loads or to sell.
-As renewable resources, these projects qualify as eligible resources to meet many state Renewable Portfolio Standard goals. - Hydropower.
+As renewable resources, these projects qualify as eligible resources to meet many state renewable portfolio standard goals. - Hydroelectric power.
 The region has been undergoing upgrades to many of its existing hydroelectric turbines resulting in increased efficiency (greater energy output) and adding turbines and new equipment resulting in increased capacity.
 New small hydropower projects have also been assessed for feasibility in the Pacific Northwest.
-Snohomish PUD developed its 7.5 megawatt nameplate capacity Youngs Creek project in 2011.
+Snohomish PUD developed its 7.5 megawatt nameplate capacity Youngs Creek project in 2011. - Retirements.
+Very few plants have been retired over the past five years.
+Some of the notable retirements include: TransAlta's Big Hanaford combined cycle power plant and Elwha and Condit small hydroelectric dams.